wp-plugins/lazy-load-for-videos/trunk/readme.txt

 === Plugin Name ===
 Contributors: kevinweber
 Donate link: http://kevinw.de/donate/LazyLoadVideos/
-Tags: youtube, performance, admin, plugin, content, video, page, jquery, mobile Requires at least: 3.0
+Tags: youtube, vimeo, performance, admin, plugin, content, video, page, jquery, mobile Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.8
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Speed up your site by replacing embedded Youtube videos with a clickable preview image.
+Speed up your site by replacing embedded Youtube and Vimeo videos with a clickable preview image.
 Visitors simply click on the image to play the video.

 == Description ==

 This plugin improves page load times and increases your Google PageSpeed Score.
-It replaces embedded Youtube videos with a clickable preview image.
+It replaces embedded Youtube and Vimeo videos with a clickable preview image.
 By loading the videos only when the user clicks on the preview image – using jQuery –, no unnecessary JavaScript is loaded.
 Especially on sites with many embedded videos this will make your visitors happy.

 Future features: